Waverley's air quality role

 Farnham is one of over 250 locations in the UK where local councils have had to declare an Air Quality Management Area.
 This is due to higher than targeted levels of Nitrogen Dioxide (NO2), mainly from traffic.

-Waverley Borough Council prepared an Air Quality Action Plan (AQAP) in July 2008.
-The main objective of this project was to assess the effectiveness of existing and proposed traffic management options included in Waverley's AQAP, to determine which would deliver satisfactory reductions in emissions to produce lower concentrations of nitrogen dioxide.
+The council prepared an Air Quality Action Plan (AQAP) in July 2008 to assess the effectiveness of existing and proposed traffic management options and to determine which would deliver satisfactory reductions in emissions to produce lower concentrations of nitrogen dioxide.

 How bad is the air quality in Farnham?

 In 2014, the maximum measured concentration of NO2 was 56.9µg/m³.
-As a comparison, the hourly mean concentration in London (Marylebone Road) was 104µg/m³ on 06 Nov 2015.
 Elevated concentrations of nitrogen dioxide are not a problem to healthy people, unless at very high concentrations, which are rarely present in Waverley.

 However, it can cause problems in sensitive groups such as young children or people with asthma.
 Those people with respiratory illnesses may also be sensitive to nitrogen dioxide levels.
 A health impact assessment of pollution levels in Farnham was undertaken and Waverley published this in October 2014.